9 Branching and GithHub Team Workflow

 Forking and Cloning is a way to get any repo, to which you have access, on to your local computer.

-• If you don’t have write privileges to the Main you create your own copy or Fork of the repo on GitHub.
+• If you don’t have write privileges to main you create your own copy or Fork of the repo on GitHub.

 • Forking a repo on GitHub creates a separate copy of the repo in the GitHub organization to which you are forking and for which you have write privileges.